DebianLinuxTutorials

 Install Odoo on Debian 11

 In this tutorial, we will show you how to install Odoo on Debian 11.
 For those of you who didn’t know, Odoo is an integrated ERP (Enterprise Resources Planning) application.
 That is to say, it works by installable modules that make the application have many functionalities.
-It includes a wide range of applications such as CRM, e-Commerce, website builder, billing, accounting, manufacturing, warehouse, project management, inventory, and much more, all seamlessly integrated.
-Odoo currently has two versions, one of them is the community that is free and completely open-source and another version Enterprise for professional corporate support.
+It includes a wide range of applications such as CRM, e-commerce, website builder, billing, accounting, manufacturing, warehouse, project management, inventory, and much more, all seamlessly integrated.
+Odoo currently has two versions, one of them is the community that is free and completely open-source, and another version Enterprise for professional corporate support.
 This post focuses on the community version.

 This article assumes you have at least basic knowledge of Linux, know how to use the shell, and most importantly, you host your site on your own VPS.
 The installation is quite simple and assumes you are running in the root account, if not you may need to add ‘sudo‘ to the commands to get root privileges.
-I will show you through the step-by-step installation of the Odoo 15 on a Debian 11 (Bullseye).
+I will show you the step-by-step installation of the Odoo 15 on a Debian 11 (Bullseye).

 Prerequisites